Aerocatia/tool-squisher/README.md

 ## Sound
 Fixes the Custom Edition HEK tool.exe not setting default values for the distance bounds.

+Sounds in Custom Edition MP maps that use direct file offsets in sounds.map will be changed to use tag paths instead (if possible), to prevent out of bounds data reads.
+This condition only happens due to a tool.exe bug when user tags mismatch the tags in the resource maps.
+Consider re-building the map with matching tags if this happens.

 ## Weapon HUD Interface
 Fixes Weapon HUD Interface tags causing undefined behavior when they have a